 - Lt.-Gen. Jim Dubik, Professor in the Practice, Georgetown University School of Foreign Service; also holds numerous military consulting positions

 - Ru-Yu (Karen) Yan, National Yang-Ming University, Taiwan

 Current full-time temporary or other non-tenure-track academic positions

 The following department Ph.D.s currently hold full-time temporary or other non-tenure-track academic positions (at institutions that have tenure):

 - Arash Abazari, Institute for Research in Fundamental Science (Tehran) – 3-year research position

 - Pavle Stojanovic, Miami University (Ohio)

 - Cherie McGill, Boston College

 - Nicholas Tebben, Towson University

 In addition to those listed above, twelve people completed the PhD in the department after 2000.
-Of these, three hold adjunct academic positions and are seeking full-time permanent academic employment.
+Of these, two hold adjunct academic positions and are seeking full-time permanent academic employment.
 One went to law school.